lupyuen/lupyuen.github.io/src/unicorn4.md

 1. Which will execute the __NuttX Exception Handler__ for Arm64 SysCall

-_What's inside the Arm64 Vector Table?_
+_Where exactly in the Arm64 Vector Table?_

 __VBAR_EL1__ points to this Vector Table: [arm64_vector_table.S](https://github.com/apache/nuttx/blob/master/arch/arm64/src/common/arm64_vector_table.S#L103-L145)